 Viewable in Google Earth, data showing the movements of three of the collared bears from the summer of 2006 can be found below.
 Also available are the movements of two groups of Dall sheep in the summer of 2007.
 Download the files and open them in Google Earth.

 Displaying thousands of points, the data demonstrate what parts of the park these animals frequent, and when.
-The map below demonstrates the three bears tracked in summer 2006.

 Researchers examined the expectations and quality of experiences of Denali Park Road vehicle users.
 As part of this study, visitors were asked to identify and describe issues important to their experience on the Denali Park Road.
 The results of these interviews were used to determine indicators and help set standards for visitor experience on the Park road.
 Park managers are using the indicators and standards to evaluate and manage vehicle.